gicLAB/SECDA-TFLite/README.md

 sudo apt install -y jq ssh rsync
 ```

-### Configure the SECDA-TFLite paths
+### Configuring SECDA-TFLite
 To enable all the tools of SECDA-TFLite has access to correct paths, you need to configure the [config.json](./config.json) file.
 This file contains the paths to the various directories and files used by the SECDA-TFLite toolkit.
 You **MUST** update the paths in the `config.json` file to point to the correct directories in your system.

+Additionally, for enabling remote hardware automation and also connecting to your target board, you need to update the `boards` section in the `config.json` file with the correct ip address, username, etc. Make sure you are able to SSH into the target board from your local machine.

-Please refer to the [config.md](./docs/config.md) file for more information on how to configure the `config.json` file.
+Please refer to the [config.md](./docs/config.md) file for more information on how to configure the `config.json`  and also ensure SSH configuration is set up correctly for SECDA-TFLite to run smoothly.

 ### Run the setup script
-Once you have configured the `config.json` file, you can run the setup script and checkout to the correct submodule branch of the tensorflow repo:
+Once you have configured the `config.json` file, you can run the setup script and checkout to the correct submodule branch of the Tensorflow repo:
 ```bash
 cd scripts
 ./setup.sh # you might have to make this script executable "chmod +x ./setup.sh